 How long is the typical wait for paediatric occupational therapy in South Australia?

 Wait times for paediatric OT in South Australia vary depending on the service provider and current demand.
-Public services through SA Health may have longer wait lists, whilst private practitioners often have shorter timeframes.
-It's worth contacting several providers in Highbury to ask about their current availability.
-If your child needs urgent assessment, speak with your GP about priority referral options.
+Public services through SA Health may have longer waiting periods, whilst private practitioners often have shorter timeframes.
+It's worth contacting several providers in Highbury to understand their current availability.
+If your child has an NDIS plan, you can access funded services which may have different wait times.
+Speaking with your GP can help you understand referral pathways.

 What does a first occupational therapy appointment involve for my child?

-Your child's first appointment typically includes getting to know your family, discussing your concerns, and observing how your child manages everyday activities.
-The OT may ask about your child's routines, development, and what you'd like support with.
-They'll explain their approach and discuss next steps.
-Bring any relevant medical information or previous assessments.
-The appointment creates a foundation for understanding your child's needs.
+A first OT appointment typically includes getting to know your child and family, discussing any concerns you have, and observing how your child manages everyday activities.
+The therapist may ask about your child's development, routines, and what you'd like to work on together.
+They'll gather information to understand your child's strengths and needs.
+This appointment helps the therapist plan appropriate support and discuss next steps with you.

 How do I use NDIS funding for occupational therapy in Highbury?